 Fort Myers Playroom Conversion GuideAs you can see, there is a lot of potential for using this space for dual purposes but that’s not something exciting or useful for every family.
 Here are some helpful suggestions for how to go about a playroom conversion:

 - Empty the room.
 The first order of business is to empty the room completely so you can start with a blank slate.
-This will also give you the opportunity to get rid of junk and purge on things you really don’t need.
+This will also give you the opportunity to remove junk in Fort Myers, FL and purge on things you really don’t need.

 - Repaint the walls.
 A great way to dress up any room is to paint the walls and trim with neutral colors.
 This allows the space to serve more than one single function.
 And, it’s also a nice way to spruce it up a bit.
 Then, add complementary decor to give it a more personal touch.

 - Add multifunction furniture.
 Your best way to furnish the space is to do so with multifunction piece which serve two or more purposes.
 This way, you won’t overcrowd the space and will have more functionality.

 - Baby-proof the entire room.
 Of course, if the playroom is for an infant to a toddler, you should take the time to baby-proof the entire room.